sjaehn/BShapr/README.md

 ## TODO

-* Jack transport-independet playback (if "seconds" selected as base)
 * Stereo monitor
 * GUI performance
+* Optimize dynamic pitch and delay methods
-* Additional target effects
+* Additional target effects (any ideas welcome)

 ## See also